rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 ### Control plane components
 - **master nodes**: these are physical or virtual nodes that run the control plane processes.
 It can be a single node or multiple nodes to provide HA.
 Master nodes can act also as a worker node, usually when you need to go with a single node cluster.
 - **Kubernetes API server**: The API server is the front end for the Kubernetes control plane.
 It is a component (pod) that provides all the API needed to run and manage the cluster.
-The name of this pod is kube-apiserver.
+The name of this pod is `kube-apiserver`.
 - **Kubernetes scheduler**: this is responsible for scheduling the pods to the nodes.
-The pod is named kube-scheduler.
+The pod is named `kube-scheduler`.
-- **Kubernetes controller**: this is set of different controllers bundled as a single component named kube-controller-manager and is responsible for monitoring nodes and managing endpoints for services and pods.
+- **Kubernetes controller**: this is set of different controllers bundled as a single component named `kube-controller-manager` and is responsible for monitoring nodes and managing endpoints for services and pods.
 Some types of controllers are: ReplicaSet, Deployment, StatefulSet, Job, CronJob, DaemonSet.
 - **KV store**: kubernetes includes a key-value store that keeps the state of the cluster.
-Usually it is etcd but it can be any other supported technology.
+Usually it is `etcd` but it can be any other supported technology.
 - **cloud controller manager**: optional component to provide integration with cloud APIs so as to manage clusters hosted at cloud providers.

 ### Data plane components
 - **worker nodes**: these are physical or virtual nodes that run workload processes (pods).
-- **kubelet**: agent that enables the control plane to manage the node where the kubelet is running.
-It makes sure that the containers run in the pods and provides health info at the control plane by interacting with the kube-apiserver that runs at the master nodes.
+- **kubelet**: agent that enables the control plane to manage the node where the `kubelet` is running.
+It makes sure that the containers run in the pods and provides health info at the control plane by interacting with the `kube-apiserver` that runs at the master nodes.
 - **kube-proxy**: is a network proxy that runs on each node in the cluster and is responsible to manage network aspects related to the pods.
 It usually uses the OS available netfilter functions to apply the iptables rules needed to redirect the traffic.
 - **container runtime**: a fundamental component that makes the nodes able to run containers.
 Several container runtime options are supported, which implement the Kubernetes CRI, such as containerd, CRIO, rkt, docker, etc.